 From the moment of a court claim being filed the Bank calculates suspended interest on total receivables (including principal, interest and costs) instead of regular interest.
-Transfer of total interest overdue to suspended interest in the off-balance before the moment of a court claim being filed could be prescribed by special decisions of the Bank's authorities.
+Based on special decisions of the Bank's authorities, the Bank can stop the calculation of interest on overdue receivables and start with calculating suspended interest in the off-balance before the court claim is filed.